lok013/M.E.D.U.S.A/README.md

 **M.E.D.U.S.A** (Malware Examination and Detection Utility for Security Assessment) is an open-source project designed for educational purposes.
 This project aims to provide tools for malware detection, keylogging, and various other security services.
 By engaging with **M.E.D.U.S.A**, users can enhance their cybersecurity knowledge and skills, exploring and understanding different components of security software.

 **Important Note:** This project is owned by Alok Sharma.
 Others can use this software for educational and research purposes but cannot claim ownership or distribute it without explicit permission from the author.
+If you are running the software, there are numerous errors that still need to be resolved.

 ## Features